kauri0/Kauri.sBS/_posts/Published/2023-10-16-An-Albanian-Cycle-Tour-Week-One.md

 <figcaption>Lunch with Sven and Sebastian</figcaption>

 ##### Wednesday 11th October
-News from Joe and Ebony, they're coming south to meet us.
+News from Joe and Ebony, they're coming south to meet us!
 They've chosen a new destination - Greece.
 (Well actually Turkey, but now Greece as opposed to North-East through Kosovo.)

 We stopped for beer at a cafe in a town called Mullet, Zak insisted we must visit.
-We stopped across the road down a local side street, invited to camp there by our new neighbours.
+We found camp down a local side street, invited by our new neighbours.
 Children played games in the yard across from us.
 A lad brought us a bottle of water.

 We filled our bellies with my usual vegetable stew, and shared Zak's tent.
 There were no trees for the hammock today.